 RochesterVictoria.
 I want to provide a clear painted sealant / tanking to the outside of the wall as a precaution.
 Can you recommend something please.
 It is an structure that is open to the elements.

-We recommend 2 coats of DuroAC, first priming with DuroARW.
+We recommend 2 coats of DuroAC Clear, first priming with 2 coats clear primer.

 I'd like to waterproof my bathroom floor with a fiberglass matting + a waterproofing agent.
 I also need a waterproofing agent for bathroom fibre cement walls prior to tiling.
 (Approx 20 square metres).

-We suggest to use tough, flexible, urethane modified acrylic membrane with Water Based
+We suggest to use tough, flexible, urethane modified acrylic membrane P15 with water based

-Acrylic primer after caulking perimeters and corners with Urethane Sealant.
-Use DuroACS for bathroom walls.
+Acrylic primer after caulking perimeters and corners with urethane sealant.
+P15 can be used for floor and walls.

 I have a timber framed external wall structure that forms part of a bathroom.
 Is there a tanking product I could use to wrap the wall and expose the tanking as a feature.